HOW AI WILL CHANGE WORKPLACE COMMUNICATIONS

 One of the constant challenges of delivering stellar customer service has been the difficulty of scaling to meet demands for personalization.
 Self-service and IVR technologies bring us closer to this goal, but the addition of AI increases the potential to deliver greater personalization.

 For example, wealth managers can automate the process of creating investment portfolio reviews, allowing them to spend more time on building client relationships and cultivating new ones.
 Some firms already use the technology to transform raw data into personalized communications that explain how each investor is progressing toward their goals, reports the Financial Brand.
+Those looking to use computerized solutions to help make money passively may want to consider the potential of something like the Syncrobit hotspot Miner which can help you to mind cryptocurrencies with little to no effort.

 Enhance Customer Experiences